 Frequently Asked Questions

-A nervous system threat response in which an autistic person over-complies and suppresses their own needs to avoid perceived social danger.
-Not a personality trait — a survival strategy.
+Autistic fawning is a nervous system threat response in which an autistic person over-complies, people-pleases, and suppresses their own needs to avoid social conflict or perceived disapproval.

 Masking hides autistic traits.
 Fawning over-complies to manage social threat.
-Both can occur together, but they are distinct mechanisms driven by different triggers.
+Both can occur together but are driven by different mechanisms.

 Sustained fawning is exhausting.
-Continuously monitoring for approval signals and suppressing genuine responses depletes regulatory capacity in the same way masking does, and is a significant contributor to autistic burnout.
+Continuously suppressing genuine responses depletes regulatory capacity the same way masking does, and is a significant contributor to autistic burnout.